 College World Series

 The College World Series is an annual baseball tournament that takes place in Downtown Omaha every June.
-The CWS has been held in Omaha since 1950, originally at Rosenblatt Stadium until moving to the state-of-the-art TD Ameritrade Park in 2010.
+The CWS has been held in Omaha since 1950, originally at Rosenblatt Stadium until moving to the state-of-the-art Charles Schwab Field in 2010.
 The College World Series comes with a plethora of entertainment outside of the games themselves.
-Each day of the series is accompanied by attractions like live music, beer and retail tents and side events.
+Each day of the series is accompanied by attractions like live music, beer, retail tents, and more.
 Visitors will find everything they need to enjoy the College World Series to the fullest, between the Old Market and NODO Districts.

 The Durham Museum is located south of the Old Market on 10th Street.
 The museum is housed in Omaha’s former Union Station.
 The Library of Congress and the National Archives provide the museum with a range of shows.
 The museum is an affiliate within the Smithsonian Affiliations program.

-Lauritzen Gardens is a botanical gardens and arboretum located in south Omaha near the Henry Doorly Zoo.
-The arboretum and bird sanctuary covers 4 acres and includes various plant communities like: prairie, savannah, oak hickory forest, maple linden forest, farmstead windbreak, marsh, and flood plain river margin.
+Lauritzen Gardens is a botanical garden and arboretum located in south Omaha near the Henry Doorly Zoo.
+The arboretum and bird sanctuary covers 4 acres and includes various plant communities like: prairie, savannah, oak hickory forest, maple linden forest, farmstead windbreak, marsh, and floodplain river margin.

 The Arrival Garden